rackerlabs/support-how-to/content/how-to/cloud-servers/what-are-inodes-in-linux/index.md

 262440 -rw-r--r--.
 1 root root 0 Mar 26 19:31 file2
 ```

-Things are different when moving a file, the inode is still the same as long as
+Things are different when moving a file.
+As long as the file does not change
-it does not move from filesystems.
+filesystems, the inode remains the same:

 ```
 [root@Rackspace-Server inodes]# ls -lhi directory1/file1